MapRVA/2025-water-crisis/README.md

 ### Data

-Data is licensed under the [ODbL](https://opendatacommons.org/licenses/odbl/) and require attribution.
+Data is licensed under [CC-BY](https://creativecommons.org/licenses/by/4.0/)

 If you use the data in a digital context, include a link to https://maprva.org/projects/water-crisis/